 Comprehensive programs are ideal for individuals beginning their Pilates journey.
 They offer a solid foundation in both mat and apparatus Pilates, covering a wide range of exercises, including those on the mat, reformer, Cadillac, chair, and barrel.
 This extensive approach helps build confidence and skills as you learn.

 For example, Core Dynamics provides a specialized ’boutique’ program rooted in historical Pilates, updated with current safety, efficacy, and biomechanical developments in human movement.
 Their teacher training program begins with CORE 101, which includes five intensives covering Pilates fundamentals, history, philosophy, and beginner to intermediate exercises on various apparatus.
-This program is suitable for those interested in deepening their Pilates practice or starting a path to become a Pilates teacher.
+This program is suitable for those interested in deepening their Pilates practice or starting a path to becoming a Pilates teacher.

-• Pros: Offers a broad education that prepares you for various teaching situations, including many hours of practice.
+- Pros: Offers a broad education that prepares you for various teaching situations, including many hours of practice.

-• Cons: Time-intensive and typically requires a greater financial investment.
+- Cons: Time-intensive and typically requires a greater financial investment.

 Bridge Programs: